What exactly leads to Crack Addiction?

 - Getting into trouble often (arguments, fights, accidents, illegal activities)

-Psychological crack addiction signs may include:
+Psychological crack addiction signs:

 - Change in personality or attitude